-Seven program concentrations have been designed to capitalize on the market and clinical differences of Geisinger’s service area hubs.
+Seven program concentrations capitalize on the market and clinical differences of Geisinger’s service area hubs.
 While there currently is a fellow in each concentration, it is not guaranteed that every concentration will be fulfilled each year.
-Please refer to the “applications & selection process” section of the website for a current list of available concentrations.
-Although each concentration will allow a unique experience, the core of our program lies in the knowledge gained through significant involvement with clinical operations, the health plan, community practice, finance, information technology and research.
+For this recruitment cycle, we’re recruiting fellows for our Hospital Operations Central Region Track, Hospital Operations Western Region Track, Hospital Operations Northeast Region Track, Geisinger Health Plan Track, Research and Innovation Track, and Clinical Operations Track.
+Refer to our applications & selection process for more information.
+Although each concentration provides a unique experience, the core of our program is the integrated system itself and the knowledge gained through significant involvement with clinical operations, the health plan, community practice, finance, information technology and research.

 Fellows will work in selected key departments and divisions of Geisinger with the objective of obtaining an applied understanding of their respective skills and of the interplay amongst organizational units.
 First-year roles and responsibilities include: